kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/type.md

 **Dark**: Shadowy energies are common sources of this damage type.

 ## Resistance Group
-Damage Types in this Group are usually only done as part of a failed Resistance Check from an Effect Power.
-As a remind, when the damage comes from an Effect Power, the Armor Value is added to the Resistance Check, and does not reduce the Degree of Success or Units of Damage.
+Damage Types in this Group are usually only done as part of a failed Resistance Check from an effect power.
+As a reminder, when the damage comes from an effect power, the Armor Value is added to the Resistance Check, and does not reduce the Degree of Success or Units of Damage.

 **Atomic**: This is damage done at the atomic level.
 Your atoms being rearranged or acidic substances are common sources of this damage.